 We do not anticipate that we will declare or pay any dividends in the foreseeable future.
 Consequently, you will only realize an economic gain on your investment in our common stock if the price appreciates.
 You should not purchase our common stock expecting to receive cash dividends.
 Since we do not pay dividends, and if we are not successful in establishing an orderly trading market for our shares, then you may not have any manner to liquidate or receive any payment on your investment.
 Therefore, our failure to pay dividends may cause you to not see any return on your investment even if we are successful in our business operations.
-In addition, because we do not pay dividends we may have trouble raising additional funds which could affect our ability to expand our business operations.
+In addition, because we do not pay dividends which could affect our ability to expand our business operations.